mediocregopher/blog.mediocregopher.com/_posts/2018-09-20-mr-worldwide-pt-0.md

 and yet it was also familiar.
 I learned that no matter how different our cultures are, the individuals of the world aren't that different at all.
-By the end of that trip I felt as at-home in Japan as I did in Denver, if not more so, because of how much time I was able to spend exploring (rather than being couped up working).
+By the end of that trip I felt as at-home in Japan as I did in Denver, if not more so, because of how much time I was able to spend exploring (rather than being cooped up working).

 {% include image.html